projectacrn/acrn-hypervisor/doc/tutorials/using_windows_as_uos.rst

 ===============================
 #.
 Modify the ``/usr/share/acrn/samples/nuc/launch_win.sh`` script to specify the Windows image generated above.

 #.
-Run the ``launch_win.sh`` and you should see the WaaG desktop coming up over the HDMI monitor.
+Run the ``launch_win.sh``.
+The WaaG desktop displays on the HDMI monitor.

    .. note:: Use the following command to disable the GNOME Display Manager (GDM) if it is enabled::

       # sudo systemctl mask gdm.service

-   .. note:: You must connect two monitors to the KBL NUC in order to launch Windows with
+   .. note:: You must connect two monitors to the KBL NUC in order to launch
-      the default configurations above.

-   .. note:: The second monitor must include the Weston desktop.
-If you have set up Weston in the Service VM,
-      follow the steps in :ref:`skl-nuc-gpu-passthrough` to set up Weston as the desktop environment in Service VM in order to experience Windows with the AcrnGT local display feature.
+      Windows with the default configurations above.
+The second monitor must include the Weston desktop.
+If you have set up Weston in the Service VM, follow the steps in :ref:`skl-nuc-gpu-passthrough` to set up Weston as the desktop environment in the Service VM to experience Windows with the AcrnGT local display feature.

 ACRN Windows verified feature list